 Text and photos: Peter Mann

 First thing: St Denis’ is open every day from around 8.30 am to dusk to look round or for quiet contemplation.
+Visiting details.

 Second thing: The building, but not the churchyard, is owned by the Friends of Friendless Churches.

-Third thing: Although redundant, St Denis’ is still consecrated for worship but is no longer a parish church.*
+Third thing: Although redundant, St Denis’ is still consecrated for worship but is no longer a parish church.†

-Fifth thing: The churchyard is consecrated: you can still be buried in it – please contact the Revd.
+Ninth thing: The churchyard is consecrated: you can still be buried in it – please contact the Revd.
 Hilary Young, priest in charge for our diocese, for further information.

-Sixth thing: Saint Denis, the man, was a 3rd-century Italian Christian who was sent to convert Gaul, became Bishop of Paris, built a church were Notre Dame Cathedral now stands and, for his troubles, was beheaded around 250 AD – sadly, a little bit of him has been lost.
+Tenth thing: Saint Denis, the man, was a 3rd-century Italian Christian who was sent to convert Gaul, became Bishop of Paris, built a church were Notre Dame Cathedral now stands and, for his troubles, was beheaded around 250 AD – sadly, a little bit of him has been lost.

-It nearly became a fenced-off ruin
+St Denis’ nearly became a fenced-off ruin

-Our St Denis, the building, is Grade II* listed (as is the parish church in Hatley St George) – which is very fortunate, for without that listing it is very likely all we would have now is a fenced-off ruin rather than a mediaeval building to admire.
+Our St Denis, the building, is Grade II* listed (as is the parish church in Hatley St George) – which is very fortunate, for without that listing it is very likely all we would have now is a fenced-off ruin rather than a medieval building to admire.

-Go back to 2002 and practically everything on the inside had been ripped out, including most of the floor – vandalism meant there was no glass in the windows and the whole building was covered in ivy (as our photo shows – click on it, and the others on this page, for a larger version); it was in grave danger of collapse.
+Go back to 2002 and practically everything on the inside had been ripped out, including most of the floor – vandalism and the elements meant there was no glass in the windows and the whole building was covered in ivy (as our photo shows – click on it, and the others on this page, for a larger version); it was in grave danger of collapse.

 Having spent £30,000 in 2002 / 2003 on having the ivy removed and the building surveyed, a further £151,000 was spent in 2005 / 2006 to save the building, albeit as a safe shell without a floor or windows – largely through grants from the main Heritage Lottery Funds (via Historic England), with additional funding from Hatley Parish Council, Gamlingay and Hatley Parochial Church Council (which is responsible for the graveyard) and SCDC’s Historic Buildings Conservation Fund.